Grimeton Radio Station

 Alexanderson alternator in the Grimeton VLF transmitter.
 The drive motor is at the extreme right; the speed-increaser gearbox is just to its left.
 Note the bronze-colored shaft coupling.

 Grimeton Radio Station (/sv/) in southern Sweden, close to Varberg in Halland, is an early longwave transatlantic wireless telegraphy station built in 1922–1924, that has been preserved as a historical site.

-From the 1920s through the 1940s it was used to transmit telegram traffic by Morse code to North America and other countries, and during World War II was Sweden's only telecommunication link with the rest of the world.
-It is the only remaining example of an early pre-electronic radio transmitter technology called an Alexanderson alternator.
+Beginning in the 1920s, it was used for wireless communications to North America and other countries, and during World War II was one of Sweden's few telecommunication links to the rest of the world.
+It is home to the only remaining example of an early pre-electronic radio transmitter technology called an Alexanderson alternator.
 It was added to the UNESCO World Heritage List in 2004, with the statement: "Grimeton Radio Station, Varberg is an exceptionally well preserved example of a type of telecommunication centre, representing the technological achievements by the early 1920s, as well as documenting the further development over some three decades."

 The radio station is also an anchor site for the European Route of Industrial Heritage.
 The transmitter is still in operational condition, and each year on a day called Alexanderson Day is started up and transmits brief Morse code test transmissions, which can be received all over Europe.

 History

 Beginning around 1910 industrial countries built networks of powerful transoceanic longwave radiotelegraphy stations to communicate telegraphically with other countries.
 During the First World War radio became a strategic technology when it was realized that a nation without long-distance radio capability could be isolated from the rest of the world by an enemy cutting its submarine telegraph cables.
-Sweden's geographical dependence on other countries' underwater cable networks, and the temporary loss of those vital connections during the war, motivated a decision in 1920 by the Swedish Parliament that the Royal Telegraph Agency build a "big radiotelegraphy station" in Sweden to transmit telegram traffic across the Atlantic.
+Sweden's geographical dependence on other countries' underwater cable networks, and the temporary loss of those vital connections during the war, motivated a decision in 1920 by the Swedish Parliament that the Royal Telegraph Agency build a high-power radiotelegraphy station in Sweden to transmit telegram traffic across the Atlantic.

-At the time, there were several different technologies used for high power radio transmission, each owned by a different giant industrial company.
+At the time, there were several different technologies used for high-power radio transmission, each owned by a different giant industrial company.
 Bids were requested from Telefunken in Berlin, The Marconi Company in London, Radio Corporation of America (RCA) in New York and Société Française Radio-Electrique in Paris.
 The transmitter chosen was the 200 kW version of the Alexanderson alternator, invented by Swedish-American Ernst Alexanderson, manufactured by General Electric and marketed by their subsidiary RCA.
 This consisted of a huge rotating electromechanical AC generator (alternator) turned by an electric motor at a fast enough speed that it generated radio frequency alternating current, which was applied to the antenna.

 It was one of the first transmitters to generate sinusoidal continuous waves, which could communicate at longer range than the damped waves which were used by the earlier spark gap transmitters.
 The alternator was chosen because it was already used in most other transatlantic radio stations, reducing potential compatibility problems.
 The fact that it was designed by a Swede may have also played a part.